pietkuip/travel/_posts/2023-03-24-Two-months-Interrail.md

 have information.
 It was clearly not their job to tell us about the French trains.
 Then people found out that there was yet another railway strike in France.
 It affected half the trains!
 So that made it impossible for me to reach my connections in time.

-I got off the train at Narbonne, continued by TER to Avignon from there the Valence.
+I got off the train at Narbonne, continued by TER to Avignon, from there to Valence.
 Then the last train to Grenoble.
 So that was a change of plan: I would try to get through Switzerland to Hamburg instead.
 With the first train in the morning to Geneva.
 It was not worth it to take a hotel for a few hours.
 I got some take-out food, ate it around 1 am, then walked around the city or sat by the river until the station opened in the morning.